designstem/projects/spirals/index.md

 #### **Dice games**

-Dice games are board games that you play with a dice.
-The Backgammon, Chuck-a-Luck (Bird cage), Ludo etc are examples of dice games.
+Dice games are board games that you play with dice.
+The Backgammon, Chuck-a-Luck (Birdcage), Ludo, etc. are examples of dice games.
 A list of several dice games can be found at <f-link to="http://www.dice-play.com/GamesAZ.htm">dice-play.com/GamesAZ.htm</f-link>

-Dice games are based on rules according to which a player throws the dice and depending on the result, an action is performed.
-In these games the random outcome of the dice is very important.
-The dice must have **enough space** to roll several times so to end up randomly to their final position.
+Dice games are based on rules according to which a player throws the dice, and depending on the result, an action is performed.
+In these games, the random outcome of the dice is critical.
+The dice must have **enough space** to roll several times so as to end up randomly to their final position.

  </section>